No Longer Accepting Applications

 Basic courses in engineering science prepare students for the required passage of the Fundamentals of Engineering (FE) examination, the first step toward licensure as an Engineer Intern (EI) or Professional Engineer (PE).

-Students seeking a Bachelor of Science in Environmental Engineering must pass each required CNMG course with a grade of C or higher.
-The degree requires at least 48 credit hours of engineering courses, and at least 32 credit hours of mathematics and laboratory science courses.
-For graduation, a grade point average of 2.00 or above is required in these engineering, mathematics, and science courses, and a cumulative grade point average of 2.00 or above is required for all work completed at UALR.
+Students seeking a Bachelor of Science in Environmental Engineering degree must pass each CNMG course with a grade of C or greater, must achieve at least a 2.00 grade point average (GPA) in the major (all required MATH, STAT, BIOL, CHEM, ERSC, PHYS, and CNMG courses), and also must pass the Fundamentals of Engineering (FE) examination.
+A cumulative grade point average of 2.00 or above is required for all work completed at UA Little Rock.

 A minor is not required for the environmental engineering degree.

-UALR civil and construction engineering students have the oppurtunity to become involved with several engineering organizations, including the American Society of Civil Engineers (ASCE), the Society of Women Engineers (SWE), and Engineers Without Borders (EWB).
+UA Little Rock civil and construction engineering students have the opportunity to become involved with several engineering organizations, including the American Society of Civil Engineers (ASCE), the Society of Women Engineers (SWE), and Engineers Without Borders (EWB).

-Engineering students have recently participated in several regional student competitions, including ASCE/AISC steel bridge competitions (Baton Rouge, LA in 2013, Martin, TN in 2012), and ASC/TEXO construction competitions (Dallas, TX in 2013 and 2012).
-For example, a recent heavy civil construction student competition project involved a water treatment plant.
+Engineering students have recently participated in several regional student competitions, including the ASCE environmental competitions (Memphis, TN in 2017), and ASC/TEXO construction competitions (Dallas, TX annually).
+A recent heavy civil construction student competition project at the ASC/TEXO competition involved a water treatment plant.

 New engineering programs are not eligible to seek accreditation until at least one student has graduated.
 When the environmental engineering program becomes eligible, it plans to apply for accreditation from the Engineering Accreditation Commission of ABET.

 No students graduated from the environmental engineering program during the 2015-16 academic year.

 At the beginning of the 2016-17 academic year, 11 students were enrolled in the environmental engineering program.